 risking her own.
 "The militia came often", recalls one of her

 sons, "everybody knew something was up, but no-one talked".
 There

 were times when she had to burn messages over the fire, and if

 only these walls could talk, we would know a great number of stories.

-Hotel Auberge Camelia is home to Roger, Suzanne and the two hotel dogs - Alpha–Tango (AT) and Django Reinhardt.
+Hotel Auberge Camelia is home to Roger, Suzanne and the hotel dog - Django Reinhardt.
 When you stay here you become part of that family, enjoying not only the hospitality and comfort, but the history of the place as well.